wotography/DVR-timeline-version-manager/README.md

 ## Tips
 - Test new naming patterns with a single item first
-- Use logging output for troubleshooting
+- Check the log file for detailed operation history
 - Backup important timelines before renaming
 - The script automatically removes existing dates when using {current_date}
 - When using dates, stick to the supported formats for best results
+- Monitor the log file for troubleshooting

 ## License
 MIT License - See LICENSE file for details